Congressional and Legislative

-The Legislature can override a veto with a two-thirds vote.
+Primary Authority: Congressional plans are enacted by the Texas State Legislature, subject to the Governor’s veto.
+The Legislature can override a veto with a 2/3 vote in each chamber.
 No party currently has a veto-proof majority in either chamber.

 Legislative

-If the Legislature cannot enact a legislative plan, the five-member Legislative Redistricting Board of Texas is given the responsibility.
-The Board consists of the Lieutenant Governor, the Speaker of the Texas House, the Texas Attorney General, the Comptroller of Public Accounts, and the Commissioner of the General Land Office.
+- Members: The Board is composed of the Lieutenant Governor, the Speaker of the Texas House of Representatives, the Attorney General, the Comptroller of Public Accounts, and the Commissioner of the General Land Office.

 Previous Redistricting Cycles